Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 How Much Does Rent Cost in Each Orlando Neighborhood?

 Rent varies by as much as 85% across Orlando's neighborhoods.
 The premium markets cluster around downtown and the established suburbs, while the most affordable areas sit in southwest and west Orlando.
+Two-bedroom averages below give the clearest neighborhood-to-neighborhood comparison.

 Orlando Rent Prices by Neighborhood (2026)